OdColmen/Top-Down-Game/README.md

 ## Character Movement

 The characters' movement is also easily changed through composition.
-The enemies or items can be controlled like the hero and the hero could move like the NPCs.
+The enemies or items can be controlled like the hero and the hero can move like the NPCs.

 Their collision logic is also easily interchangeable.